 Activity centre pilot program

-Three centres have been selected to be part of the pilot – Moonee Ponds, Ivanhoe and Johnston Street in the City of Yarra.
+Three centres are participating in the pilot program – Moonee Ponds in Moonee Valley, Ivanhoe in Banyule and Johnston Street in the City of Yarra.

 The Activity Centre Pilot Program also supports Policy 2.1.4 in Plan Melbourne 2017-2050 to “Provide certainty about the scale of growth in the suburbs”.

 Consultation for Ivanhoe Building Height Controls

 The Minister for Planning is undertaking consultation for proposed mandatory building height controls for the Ivanhoe Activity Centre.